CSIprinceton/workshop-july-2022/hands-on-sessions/day-2/6-dp-gen/README.md

 The PATH settings are just for convenience of this tutorial.
 In later uses, one do not need to add all of these in PATH, but can specify the locations of the corresponding files in `machine.json`.
 One can check the one in `dpgen-previous-examples.tgz` for reference.

 # Files provided
-We provide three tarballs in this repo, while in this tutorial we would only use `dpgen-handson-restart.tgz`.
-The content of these tarballs are explained below.
+We provide two folders in this directory, while in this tutorial we would only use `dpgen-handson-restart`.
+The content of these folders are explained below.

-- `dpgen-handson-raw.tgz` This is a minimal version that is runnable on the virtual machine (or any machine has the environment set up correctly).
+- `dpgen-handson-raw` This is a minimal version that is runnable on the virtual machine (or any machine has the environment set up correctly).
+The whole process costs about 2 hours.
-- `dpgen-handson-restart.tgz` This is almost the same with the raw version, only that we have run the first training step for you, to save some time.
+- `dpgen-handson-restart` This is almost the same with the raw version, only that we have run the first training step for you, to save some time.
 It also exhibits the restart function of DP-GEN.
-- `dpgen-previous-example.tgz` This is not runnable as it depends on the specific environment on our cluster (also the `params.json` is outdated).
-But one can check its `machine.json` for some real world settings of DP-GEN. Also one can check its `iter.00000*` folders for a previous running result.
-A tutorial note corresponding to this example can be found [here](https://hackmd.io/vO2fq6YsQ4ek5mYPDUbZGw).

 # More resources
 - **DeePMD-kit and DP-GEN**:
   - **papers**: See [DeePMD-PRL][1] for the original version of Deep Potential Molecular Dynamics.
 See ([DeepPot-SE-NIPS][2]) for the smooth version, which has gained more popularity.
 See [DeePCG-JCP][3] about how to develop coarse-grained models based on a similar approach.
 See [DPGEN-PRM][4] about the active learning procedure for the generation of reliable Deep Potential models.
+See [DP-Materials-Revie][7] for a review paper published in May 2022 about the applications of DeePMD-kit and DP-GEN in materials science.
   - **codes**: All codes are available on Github (https://github.com/deepmodeling).
 They are open source under the `GNU LGPLv3.0` liscense.
 In particular, the devel branch of the [deepmd-kit][5] and the [dpgen][6] repos are extremely active.
   - **Q&A, discussion, and more information:** we use [GitHub Discussions](https://github.com/deepmodeling/deepmd-kit/discussions) for discussion, hoping to better serve the community that uses deep learning tools for molecular simulation.
 Any feedbacks are appreciated.
 We encourage the students to register and ask questions on the Q&A page.